Welcome to Special Recreation

 · To protect the participant and those they interact with, participants who do not adhere to program rules and the above guidelines may be removed from the program.

 Situated in the South suburban Chicago, Illinois, Oak Lawn Park District Special Recreation serves communities in Cook counties.

 The park districts and cities that form the Oak Lawn Park District Special Recreation cooperative are:

-- Chicago Ridge
+- Chicago Ridge Park District

-- Evergreen Park
+- Evergreen Park Recreation Department

-- Palos Hills
+- Palos Hills Recreation Center

-Oak Lawn welcomes participants of all ages and ability levels in programs.
+Oak Lawn welcomes participants of all ages and various ability levels in programs.
 Preschoolers, children, teens, adults and senior adults can realize the benefits of involvement in recreation activities.
 Programs are designed with a close staff-to-participant ratio to assist people with disabilities in achieving their greatest success.
 Program adaptations to accommodate a physical limitation are common in our adapted sports and fitness programs.
 Many programs for people with mental disabilities enhance socialization and foster independence.
 Activities for youth-at-risk promote cooperation and social skills in a therapeutic and challenging setting.
 In keeping with the goals of each program, our #1 objective is to offer fun!

-Special Recreation offers a wide range of programs throughout the year, for youth through seniors of all ability levels.
+Special Recreation offers a wide range of programs throughout the year, for youth through seniors of various ability levels.
 Program descriptions and registration information are available in the Fall, Winter, Spring and Summer brochures.
 Brochures are available at member park district or city recreation department offices, and the Special Recreation office at 4625 W. 110th St. Oak Lawn, IL 60453 Or you can call us at (708)857-2200 and we will gladly put you on a mailing list.